-The Bren Projects Team is a team of Bren staff members who assist students, faculty advisors, and the Group Project Committee in facilitating the Group Project process.
-Any questions or concerns regarding a Group Project should be addressed to the Bren Projects Team by contacting projects@bren.ucsb.edu.
+The Bren Projects Team is a team of Bren staff members who assist students and faculty advisors in facilitating the Eco-E Project and Group Project process.
+Any questions or concerns regarding project deliverables and events coordinated by the Bren Projects Team should be addressed to this team by contacting projects@bren.ucsb.edu.